bocoup/jqfundamentals.com/content/events/index.md

 parent elements -- such as an unordered list -- and know that our event handlers will fire as expected *even if the contents of that parent element change*.

+## Conclusion

+In this section, we took a look at various ways to listen for user interaction with our page, including how we can use event delegation to more efficiently set up event handlers.
+In the next section, we'll look at how we can animate elements using jQuery's effects methods.